Skip to Content

 Peach trees prefer a soil pH of 6.0-7.0.

-If you find that your peach tree’s soil is too alkaline (above 7.0), you can amend it with acidic materials such as coffee grounds, sand, or peat moss.
+If you find that your peach tree’s soil is too alkaline (above 7.0) you can add acidic amendments such as coffee grounds, sand, and peat moss.
+On the other hand, if your peach tree’s soil is too acidic (below 6.0), add alkaline materials such as wood ash, charcoal, or lime.

 4. Transplant Shock